grouzen/hakyll-mnedokushev-me/files/resume.md

 **Company:**          CIN Online LTD (3 years)
 **Duration:**         June 2009 - May 2012
 **Role:**             Developer, Network administrator

 **Responsibilities:**
-    I was the only person who was responsible for the entire IT infrastructure in the ISP company.
-Development of web sites, and internal services for the needs of the company.
+    I was the only person who was responsible for the entire IT infrastructure in the ISP company (1000+ customers).
+Development of web sites, and internal services which where actively used by our customers and employees.
 Develop and maintain new modules for a billing system written in Perl.
-    Building and maintenance of a network based on GNU/Linux, FreeBSD servers, and L2/L3 switches.
+Administrate a network based on *Nix servers (http, ftp, torrent, dns, email, iptv, webcams, bgp, billing, etc) and L2/L3 switches.

 # Part-time projects

 **Company:**  Unnamed start-up (remotely)
 **Duration:** May 2014 - September 2014 (5 months)
 **Role:**     Backend developer

 **Responsibilities:**
     Develop a social network (closest analogue – LinkedIn).
     I was able to choose technology stack and people to work with.
-    On this project my responsibility was expanded to include the following: to interview new people, to choose one of the PM methodologies (agile, kanban, scrum), make the key decisions about functionality and design of the product.
+    On this project my responsibility was expanded to include the following: interview new people, choose one of the PM methodologies (agile, kanban, scrum), make the key decisions about functionality and design of the product.

 **Technologies:**
     Scala, Play framework, Slick, Akka, SSE, PostgreSQL

 # Personal interests

-Nowadays, my personal technical interests lie in the following areas:
+Nowadays, my personal technical interests are lying in the following areas:
 foundations of mathematics, type theory, some topics from the higher math, computer science, AI